grid-us/gridus-social/README.md

 # Gridus
-Gridus is an open-source **AI-powered social media analytics platform**. it is designed to simplify and automate data analysis.
+Gridus is an **AI-powered social media analytics platform**. it is designed to simplify and automate data analysis.
 With a low technical barrier, it swiftly derives valuable insights from all available data.

 ## Advantages
 1. **Integrated Social Media Analytics**: Gridus streamlines operations by unifying data analysis and social media management, providing a crucial tool for customer acquisition and retention.